Structure of Doctoral Programme in Law

-At the EUI, we offer well-structured doctoral programmes that both provide rigorous foundations for doctoral research and ensure that our researchers have the academic freedom to explore their chosen subject, with support and close supervision from our research community.
+At the EUI, we offer well-structured doctoral programmes that ensure our researchers receive the academic freedom to explore their chosen subject, with support and close supervision from our staff.

-At the beginning of your second year, you will have been assigned a supervisor to offer guidance and help you develop your ideas.
+On admission to the Department of Law, you are assigned a supervisor to offer guidance and help you develop your ideas.
 Throughout your time at the EUI, you will be able to participate in research activities offered across the institution.
-This includes the weekly seminars and the many conferences within our Department, as well as those organised by other EUI departments, the Robert Schuman Centre for Advanced Studies and the Max Weber Programme for Post-doctoral Studies.
-Such events are led by faculty members and guest speakers, who regularly visit the EUI, meaning you learn to present and discuss your research through interaction with these high profile experts.
+This includes the weekly seminars and the many conferences within our Department, as well as those organised by other EUI departments or the Robert Schuman Centre for Advanced Studies.
+Such events are led by faculty members and may feature high profile guest speakers, who regularly visit the EUI, meaning you learn to present and discuss your research through interaction with these experts.

 * Supervision Assessment Survey 2014-15